megroth2/Relational-Rails/README.md

 User Story 11, Resort Creation

 As a visitor
-When I visit the resort Index page
+When I visit the Resort Index page
 Then I see a link to create a new resort record, "New resort" When I click this link
 Then I am taken to '/resorts/new' where I  see a form for a new resort record